CKyriacou1/CKyriacou1.github.io/index.md

 # **Programming Languages**
 ### Intermediate Knowledge of the HTML programming language.
 ### Intermediate Knowledge of the MATLAB programming language
-### Intermediate Knowledge of the Rstudio programming language
+### Intermediate Knowledge of the R programming language
 ---

 ## Contact Information and Additional Accounts